-The MSP Challenge Simulation Platform (henceforth MSP Challenge) is a novel simulation gaming platform designed to aid learning about the key characteristics and complexity of marine or maritime spatial planning (MSP).
-MSP is a process conducted by different governments surrounding a sea basin such as the North Sea, ending up in a spatial plan for each country's areas therein, i.e., their territorial waters and exclusive economic zones.
-More specifically, it is a process by which a country 'analyse[s] and organise[s] human activities in marine areas to achieve ecological, economic and social objectives' (European Union 2014), ending in a spatial plan.
-This spatial plan is essentially a highly annotated map of the area with spatial designations for specific human activities and marine protection measures for the medium-term future, often a period of 5-10 years.
-MSP Challenge was first conceived and developed as a computer simulation game in 2011 and has been applied in sessions with MSP authorities, stakeholders and students many times since (Mayer et al. 2014, 2013; Stolte et al. 2013).
-Since early 2016 it has been further developed at Breda University of Applied Sciences within the context of the EU projects and consortia NorthSEE, Baltic LINes and SIMCelt.
+The MSP Challenge Simulation Platform (henceforth MSP Challenge) is designed to give policymakers and planners insight into the complexity of Maritime Spatial Planning (MSP).
+It can be used for interactive planning support and general learning purposes.
+MSP is a process by which a country 'analyse[s] and organise[s] human activities in marine areas to achieve ecological, economic and social objectives' (European Union 2014), ending in a spatial plan.
+This spatial plan is essentially a highly annotated map of the sea area with spatial designations for specific human activities and marine protection measures for the mediumterm future, often a period of 5 to 10 years.
+The MSP Challenge was first conceived and developed as a computer simulation game in 2011, and has been applied in sessions with MSP authorities, stakeholders and students many times since (Mayer et al. 2014, 2013; Stolte et al. 2013).
+Since early 2016, it has been further developed at Breda University of Applied Sciences within the context of the EU projects and consortia NorthSEE, Baltic LINes and SIMCelt.
 It has now become a platform allowing for all sorts of simulation game sessions: in different sea basins, with different data sources, and with different simulation models running in the background.

-Shipping is one of the most important sectors to involve and take into consideration when doing MSP for at least three reasons.
+Shipping is an important sector to take into consideration for three reasons.
 First, it is one of the oldest and thus best-established sectors to use the seas and oceans.
 Second, the sector has been one of the key drivers of global economic prosperity by transporting goods and people all over the world (Ferreira et al. 2018).
 Third, it is legally a strong sector as well; freedom of navigation has for centuries been an important principle in international maritime law (Wolfrum 2008).
-For this reason shipping has always been an important theme and consideration in MSP Challenge sessions, especially since recent technical and social developments are creating new offshore human activities (e.g., wind farms, aquaculture) or new environmental protection measures (e.g., Marine Protected Areas) which are directly impacting the shipping sector.
+For this reason, shipping has always been an important theme and consideration in MSP Challenge sessions, especially since recent technical and social developments are creating new offshore human activities (e.g. wind farms, aquaculture) or new environmental protection measures (e.g. Marine Protected Areas, MPA) which are directly impacting the shipping sector.

-To better involve shipping in MSP, different governments and private companies developed spatial maps of specific sea regions (e.g., the North Sea region) showing ship movements over a certain period of time (Nilsson et al. 2018).
+To better involve shipping in MSP, different governments and private companies developed spatial maps of specific sea regions (e.g. the North Sea region) showing ship movements over a certain period of time (Nilsson et al. 2018).
 These static 'heat maps' are developed using ship movement data captured through the ships' Automatic Identification System (AIS).
 The compendium of all ship movements generates heat maps which are very useful since they indicate the intensity of ships in specific areas over a specific time period.
-The maps can be used to recognize patterns, identify congestion areas, evaluate risks and thus allow spatial planners to take shipping information into account when planning.
+The maps can be used to recognise patterns, identify congestion areas, and evaluate risks, thus allowing planners to take important shipping information into account when they plan the use of sea space.

 Although these maps offer a great utility for planners, they have no predictive power and do not allow MSP officials to forecast and develop different scenarios.
-While certain shipping patterns are rather constant (e.g., cargo or tanker vessels taking fixed routes and avoiding shallow waters), the influences of for example new wind farms or new traffic separation schemes introduced by the International Maritime Organization (IMO) are hard to grasp in a static map.
+While certain shipping patterns are generally constant (e.g. cargo or tanker vessels taking fixed routes and avoiding shallow waters), the influences of, for example, new wind farms or new traffic separation schemes introduced by the International Maritime Organization (IMO) are hard to grasp in a static map.